boladoli/Load-Reconstruction-with-Arbitrary-Super-Resolutions-/README.md

 # Load-Reconstruction-with-Arbitrary-Super-Resolutions-PyTorch
-This is the official code for the manuscript of "Load Reconstruction with Arbitrary Super Resolutions"
+This is the official code for the "Load Reconstruction with Arbitrary Super Resolutions" manuscript.
+The site is currently under construction.

 ## Dependencies
 * Python 3.6